Shankar2442/MovingObjectDetection/README.md

           * Declaring output video to be created
           * Creating cap and getting total frame count
           * Running a Loop to go through all frames and process the Video

+# Output :

+To see the output video, go to the media file and check the output video